 Congressional Art Competition

 Each spring, the Congressional Institute sponsors a nationwide high school art competition.
-The competition is open to all high school students in the First District.
-The overall winner from the First Congressional District will have the honor of having their artwork displayed for one year in the U.S. Capitol.
+The Congressional Art Competition is open to all high school students in Oklahoma's First District.
+The overall winner from the Oklahoma's First District will have their artwork displayed for one year in the U.S. Capitol and have the opportunity to attend the Winners Celebration in Washington, D.C.

 Artwork must be two-dimensional.
-Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
+Each framed artwork can be no larger than 26 inches high, 26 inches wide, 4 inches deep, and 15 pounds.
 If your artwork is selected as the winning piece, it must arrive in Washington, DC, framed.
-Even when framed, it must still measure no larger than the above maximum dimensions.
-No framed piece should weigh more than 15 pounds.
+Even when framed, it must still measure no larger than the maximum dimensions.
+Further information about the rules and regulations can be found here.

 Accepted mediums for the two-dimensional artwork are as follows: